How to check certificate integrity and verification results with the openssl command and options

 -subject_hash

-Displays a hashed version of the subject information listed in the certificate.
+Displays hashed subject information in the certificate

-that's right.
+That's right.
 In other words,

 Therefore, in Apache conf,